conan-io/docs/reference/conanfile/methods/package_id.rst

 ------------------

 There is some information not added by default to the ``package_id``.
-If we are creating a package for a tool, to be used as a ``tool_require``, and it happens that such package binary will be different for each "target" configuration, like it is the case for some cross-compiler, if the compiler itself might be different for the different architectures that it is targeting, it will be necessary to add the ``settings_target`` to the ``package_id`` with:
+If we are creating a package for a tool, to be used as a ``tool_require``, and it happens that such package binary will be different for each "target" configuration, like it is the case for some cross-compilers, if the compiler itself might be different for the different architectures that it is targeting, it will be necessary to add the ``settings_target`` to the ``package_id`` with:

 .. code-block:: python